dballona/actionmessage/README.md

 # ActionMessage

-This is a pet project – a microset of ActionMailer for working with SMS messages.
+This is a pet project – an ActionMailer heavily-inspired gem for working with SMS/Text messages.
 Pull requests are more than welcome!

 ## Usage